Robert Courtney (fraudster): Investigation

+Arrest

 On August 13, 2001, federal agents raided Research Medical Tower Pharmacy.
 They told Courtney that they were investigating a pharmacist, and needed to get information about who prepared the chemo infusions for Hunter's patients.
-Courtney acknowledged he'd prepared them–and thus unwittingly confessed to diluting drugs.
-On August 14, federal agents told Courtney that he was the target of the investigation, and shut his pharmacy down.
-On August 15, Courtney surrendered to authorities and was charged with one count of adulterating and misbranding drugs.
+Courtney acknowledged that he had prepared them and thus revealed himself to be the person who diluted the drugs.
+The following day, federal agents told Courtney that he was the target of the investigation, and shut his pharmacy down.
+Courtney surrendered to authorities on the 15th and was initially charged with one count of adulterating and misbranding drugs.
+Courtney was indicted on the 23rd with 20 counts of tampering with consumer products and adulterating and misbranding drugs.

 Investigators reported that before turning himself in, Courtney gave $80,000 in cash, and more than 100 doses of Prozac to his wife.

-The news of Courtney's arrest sent the Kansas City area into a panic.
 The FBI urged anyone who had ever received chemotherapy infusions from Courtney to come forward.

 Faced with the mounting evidence, Courtney gave investigators a list of three medications that he diluted, and a list of 34 affected patients.
-He claimed to have only started diluting drugs a few months ago, a claim no one believed.
+He claimed to have only started diluting drugs a few months ago.
 He openly admitted he did it to pay off a $1 million donation to the Northland Cathedral building fund.
-On August 23, 2001, Courtney was indicted on 20 counts of tampering with consumer products and adulterating and misbranding drugs.

 Many patients and survivors wanted him charged with murder, as did federal investigators.
-While the FBI and FDA believed he was essentially a serial killer, federal prosecutors believed a murder charge would be hard to prove since many patients were suffering from late-stage cancer.
+While the FBI and FDA believed he was essentially a serial killer, federal prosecutors believed a murder charge would be hard to prove, since many patients were suffering from late-stage cancer.
 Additionally, oncology experts told the FBI that there was no way to prove beyond reasonable doubt that the diluted chemotherapy directly contributed to patients dying.

 Courtney also was named as a defendant in approximately 300 suits for fraud and wrongful death.
 In one case a jury awarded the plaintiff, Georgia Hayes, a total of $2.2 billion in damages.
 Although Hayes knew she would likely never see that money because his assets had been frozen, she wanted to send a message that this type of deceit was not worth the cost.

 Eli Lilly and Bristol Myers-Squibb were named in several of the civil suits.
-Eli Lilly ultimately settled the suits for $48 million, while Bristol Myers-Squibb paid $24 million.
+Eli Lilly ultimately settled the suits for $48 million.
+Bristol Myers-Squibb paid $24 million.